-HORT 1140 - Horticulture Business Management
+HORT 1140 - Horticulture Business Management (3)

-Prerequisite: Provisional admission.
 This course presents managerial techniques required for business success in a chosen horticultural field.
 All aspects of establishing and managing a small business will be addressed.
 Emphasis will be placed on strategic planning; financial management; marketing strategies; human resource management; and operations and administration.

-HORT 1150 - Environmental Horticulture Internship
+HORT 1150 - Environmental Horticulture Internship (3)

-Provides the student with practical experience in an actual job setting.
-This internship allows the student to become involved in on-the-job environmental horticulture applications that require practice and follow through.
-Topics include: work ethics, skills, and attitudes; demands of the horticulture industry; horticultural business management; and labor supervision.
+This internship/practicum allows the student to become involved in an actual job placement or practicum experience.
+Environmental horticulture applications that require practice and follow through are emphasized.
+Topics include: work ethics, skills, and attitudes; demands within the horticulture industry; horticultural business management; and labor supervision.